 2. Bats, snakes, fish markets - why is there so much discussion about animals?

 Pathogens come from our environment.
 Bacteria and fungi can live on their own on surfaces, in waste, and in the soil as well as in human and animal hosts.
 Viruses, on the other hand, are not alive.
 Without a host cell, a virus is nothing but a package of genetic material.
-Therefore, viruses are spread from living host to living host, and than can include animals and humans.
+Therefore, viruses are spread from living host to living host, and they can include animals and humans.
 Most animal viruses are contained because they are simply not capable of infecting a human cell due to structure and chemical make-up.
 However, viruses mutate quickly, so every once in a while, an animal virus will mutate just enough to skip to another species.
 Sometimes that means a bat virus will mutate enough that it can infect a bird, or a bird virus will mutate enough that it can infect a pig.
 This also means a bat, bird, pig, or even camel virus can mutate enough to infect a human being.
 (That's why we get names like "equine encephalitis," "swine flu," and "avian flu.")
 When animals live in close proximity to humans, the risk of a virus spreading is increased.
 When domesticated and wild animals are sold side-by side in live markets, the risk of virus spread is also increased.
 In the case of 2019-nCoV from Wuhan, China, both these scenarios were in active practice.
 Currently, the best hypothesis points to a bat origin with another animal (as of yet unknown) serving as an intermediary host.
 This intermediary host would have been bitten by a bat, become infected, and then come into close proximity with humans, possibly at the live animal market in Wuhan.
 (And why bats?
 They, more than any other mammal, are able to host viruses without getting sick due to a unique immune system.)

 3. Why is 2019-nCoV still spreading even though there are quarantines, travel bans and screening in place?